zezhou/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in cell 30 in the IPython
+I did this in cell 30 in the IPython and get following result in test image.

+Radius of curvature for example: 479.556090158 m, 2090.39085196 m Distance from lane center for example: -0.187687070425 m

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the IPython notebook located in "p4.ipynb" in the function `draw_lane()`.
+I implemented this step in the IPython notebook located in cell 32 through 35 in "p4.ipynb" in the function `draw_lane()`.
 Here is an example of my result on a test image:

 [draw_lane]: ./output_images/draw_lane.png "draw lane"
 ![alt text][draw_lane]